aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

         self.episodeScoreList = []  # A list to save all the episode scores, used to check if task is solved
 ```

 After the initialization we start implementing the various methods needed.
-We start with the `def get_observations()`
+We start with the `get_observations()`
 method, which creates the agent's input from various information observed from the Webots world and returns it.
 We use
 the `normalizeToRange()` utility method to normalize the values into the `[-1.0, 1.0]` range.